 Examples of social media management tools include:

+And if you want to resell social media services to other agencies, you might want to look into white labeling.
 Some of the top features you might find in a white label social media management tool:

-• A Scheduler: This allows you (or your client) to input posts for all social media platforms into a calendar.
+- A scheduler: This allows you (or your client) to input posts for all social media platforms into a calendar.
 You can then let the magic of the internet post them automatically.

-• Recommended Sources: This is like an automatic search engine that filters relevant articles and images into the content that you're working on.
+- Recommended sources: This is like an automatic search engine that filters relevant articles and images into the content that you're working on.

-• Access to Stock Images: A good white label social media management agency will give you access to a whole library of stock photos and videos to use in your posts.
+- Access to stock images: A good white label social media management agency will give you access to a whole library of stock photos and videos to use in your posts.

-• Easy Communication Streams: Another feature that some white label agencies offer is the option of checking and responding to comment directly through the platform.
+- Easy communication streams: Another feature that some white label agencies offer is the option of checking and responding to comment directly through the platform.

 Here are some additional questions to help you pick the right tool: